A RENAISSANCE POETRY ANNUAL

 Once a paper has been accepted, a final revised version should be submitted by email, including the summary abstract for publication at the front of the article.

-SPENSER Studies is published annually by AMS Press, Inc., and all subscription requests should be directed to the publisher at the following address or telephone/fax numbers:
+SPENSER Studies is published annually by the University of Chicago Press, and all subscription requests should be directed to the publisher at the following address or telephone/fax numbers

 International: +1 (773) 753-0811